lingtalfi/nullos-admin/doc/official/core-concepts/privilege/list-of-all-privileges.md

 TODO
 - **crud.access.table**: access to the crud generated item links in the "Website" section of the left menu (nullos main layout), and to the corresponding pages
 - **crud.access.generator**: access to the "Crud Generators" item link in the "Tools" section of the left menu (nullos main layout), and to the corresponding page
+- **quickDoc.access**: access to the "QuickDoc" item link in the "Tools" section of the left menu (nullos main layout), and to the corresponding page